Manage Signal Lines

 To display signals after simulation, the model uses two Scope blocks.
 One Scope block shows the goal and actual beam levelness.
 The other Scope block shows the goal and actual position of the beam at its center, along with the actual beam position at both ends.

 To reduce the number of signal lines, you can connect a viewer directly to signal lines or enable data logging for signal lines.
 By choosing a way to visualize simulation data without using a sink block, you can avoid extra signal lines.

-ex_modeling_simulation_data_inspector removes the Scope blocks and related signal lines, then enables data logging for those signals.
+ex_modeling_simulation_data_inspector removes the Scope blocks and related signal lines then enables data logging for those signals.

 To further reduce the number of signal lines, you can group signal lines into a bus by using a Bus Creator or Out Bus Element block.
 All signal lines retain their identities when grouped in a bus and can be separated downstream from the bus.

-By creating buses, model
+By creating buses, the model named

 ex_modeling_composite_signals provides an even more readable system representation.